ojonatan/udacity.com-nd004-p2-multi-user-blog/README.md

                                                                       +/ -/ O/ #
 --------------------------------------------------------------------------------
-Users can only like/unlike posts from authors other then              5/ 0/ 1/ 6
+Users can only like/unlike posts from authors other then              6/ 0/ 0/ 6
 themselves
 --------------------------------------------------------------------------------
  ..
-Liking an own blog post                                           0/ 0/ 0/ 0
+Liking an own blog post                                           1/ 0/ 0/ 1
+    > [in]  data-blog-error                                           OK

  ..
 Signup works                                                      2/ 0/ 0/ 2
     > [in]  data-blog-control="get-post-create"                       OK